The Mortgage Works Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with alerts on The Mortgage Works’s changes.
-Even though utilising the software is not a prerequisite for The Mortgage Works , demonstrating you can remain up to date with The Mortgage Works’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your firm’s panel standing.
+This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on The Mortgage Works’s changes.
+While utilising the software is not a prerequisite for The Mortgage Works , demonstrating you can stay up to date with The Mortgage Works’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-In addition it is user friendly, cost-effective and, for many firms, results in reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+It is also user friendly, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by The Mortgage Works

-Mortgage companies often change their requirements.
+Mortgage companies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from The Mortgage Works are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes